JeniaOle13/Getting-and-Cleaning-Data---Course-Project/CODEBOOK.md

 ## INTRODACTION

-The script run_analysis.Rperforms the 5 steps described in the course project's definition.
+The script __run_analysis.R__ performs the 5 steps described in the course project's definition.

 ## DESCRIPTION